 LuMind RDS wants to explore and increase efforts to collaborate with other clinics, researchers, and foundations across the globe.

 Hillerstrom said, “There is tremendous potential to accelerate research by utilizing important resources, and cross-pollinating ideas among researchers.
 Pushing the frontiers of understanding Down syndrome, research can help bring forward better clarity on other conditions, including cancer and Alzheimer’s disease.”

 He added, “My own disability has taught me that everything is possible if you put your mind to it… I needed to apply the best technology to achieve my own independence goals.”

-He feels exactly the same way about Down syndrome.
+He feels exactly the same way about Ds.
 “I’m applying that same spirit to improving the outcomes for people with Down syndrome enabling them to independently achieve their goals.”

-“I truly believe that we are on the cusp of research breakthroughs that will result in improved quality of life and independence for our loved ones with Down syndrome.
-That’s why I’m here at LuMind.
+“I truly believe that we are on the cusp of research breakthroughs that will result in improved quality of life and independence for our loved ones with Ds.
+That’s why I’m here at LuMind RDS.
 I hope that you’ll join me by supporting our foundation,” said Hillerstrom.